g204/github-demo/README.md

 # github-demo
-A simple demo repository to see how is basic git workflow.
+A simple demo repository to see how's basic git workflow.